What happens when the fat lady can’t sing anymore?

 Test #2 is conducted by the speech pathologist who works with Dr. B. I am taken into a tiny room and fitted with a mask with rubber casing over my face.
 There is a little plastic tube that goes under my tongue, and I proceed to make a series of “P” and “Z” and “Hiss” sounds to measure air flow, lung capacity and other things.
 Then the mask is taken off and I speak and try to sing into a microphone.

 The mike picks up signals which are translated to graphs on a computer in front of me.
-I am reminded of a week of intensive workshop study with Dr. Richard Miller, (teaching guru, wonderful singer and voice scientist-supreme,) when my kids were little.
 There are blank spaces on the computer graph as I try to phonate.
 The speech pathologist looks thoughtful and scribbles many notes and numbers.

 He takes his joy stick out of my throat and proceeds to insert it in and out 6 more times.
 Hey, I am trying to lighten up the mood here.